China's big banks brace for lagging COVID-19 risks as bad loans rise | MarketScreener

 China Construction Bank Corp (CCB), the country's second-largest lender by assets, said it plans to assess credit risks and up provisions, just as Bank of China Ltd (BoC) said the same.

-Even more directly, Bank of Communications Co Ltd said on Friday it had boosted "provisions to counter the future impact of the pandemic."
+Even more directly, Bank of Communications Co Ltd (BoCom) said on Friday it had boosted "provisions to counter the future impact of the pandemic."

-As the pandemic batters economies globally, BoC, the most international of China's large state banks, said it would keep guarding against global financial market risks in the second half.
+Second-quarter loan-loss provisions were up 61% to 436% compared to the same period last year at ICBC, CCB, AgBank and BoC, showed data from China International Capital Corp (CICC).

+The crater in first-half profit was mostly down to provisioning ordered by regulators, said CICC on Monday, noting that second-quarter profit would otherwise have been 1.5% to 5.1% for those four lenders.

 SLIM MARGINS

-Net interest margins (NIM) - a key gauge of bank profitability - fell at Industrial and Commercial Bank of China (ICBC),, the world's largest commercial lender by assets, BoCom, CCB and AgBank.
+Net interest margins (NIM) - a key gauge of bank profitability - fell at Industrial and Commercial Bank of China (ICBC), the world's largest commercial lender by assets, BoCom, CCB and AgBank.

 But at BoC, NIM improved slightly to 1.82% from 1.8% three months earlier.